wiztools/wiz-cliparse/README.md

 prg.addHelp();
 ```

-All the three above commands accept a optional `description` string to override the default.
+All the three above commands accept a optional `description` string to override the default short description.

 #### Display `help`